Federal Employment Law Attorney in Canton, Michigan

 Reduction in grade or pay

-Furlough of 30 days or less
+Furloughs of 30 days or less

 Office of Personnel Management (OPM) retirement determinations